Koyra Upazila: Demographics

-As of the 2011 Census of Bangladesh, Koyra upazila had 45,750 households and a population of 193,931.
-41,026 (21.15%) were under 10 years of age.
-Koyra had an average literacy rate of 50.36%, compared to the national average of 51.8%, and a sex ratio of 1033 females per 1000 males.
-11,594 (5.98%) of the population lived in urban areas.
-Ethnic population was 1,243 (0.64%).
+According to the 2022 Bangladeshi census, Koyra Upazila had 55,518 households and a population of 220,102.
+8.97% were under 5 years of age.
+Koyra had a literacy rate of 76.09%: 80.10% for males and 72.07% for females, and a sex ratio of 100.37 males per 100 females.
+45,191 (20.53%) lived in urban areas.

-The upazila is home to Bengali Muslims primarily as well a very large Bengali Hindu community and the other small ethnic groups such as the Mahato and the Munda people who reside in the Koyra Sadar Union and Uttar Bedkashi Union.
+The upazila is home to Bengali Muslims primarily as well a minority Bengali Hindu community and the other small ethnic groups such as the Mahato and the Munda people who reside in the Koyra Union and Uttar Bedkashi Union.

 Administration

 Man collecting mangrove palm in the Sundarbans in Koyra.

 Koyra Thana was formed in 1980 and it was turned into an upazila in 1983.Koyra Upazila is divided into seven union parishads: Amadi, Bagali, Dakshin Bedkashi, Koyra, Moharajpur, Moheswaripur Union, and Uttar Bedkashi Union.
 The union parishads are subdivided into 71 mauzas and 133 villages.